awesto/django-shop/docs/howto/how-to-payment.rst

 the better approach to plugins is to implement inversion-of-control, and let the backends hold a reference to the shop instead.

-The reference interface for payment backends is located at shop.payment.api.ShopPaymentAPI
+The reference interface for payment backends is located at

+.. module:: shop.payment.api

+.. class:: ShopPaymentAPI

 Currently, the shop interface defines the following methods:

 Common with shipping
 ---------------------

+.. method:: ShopPaymentAPI.get_order(request)

-* get_order(request): Returns the currently being processed order.
+    Returns the currently being processed order.

+    :param request: a Django request object
+    :rtype: a :class:`~shop.models.Order` instance

+.. method:: ShopPaymentAPI.add_extra_info(order, text)

-* add_extra_info(order, text): Adds an extra info filed to the order (whatever)
+    Adds an extra info field to the order (whatever)

+    :param order: an :class:`~shop.models.Order` instance
+    :param text: a string containing the extra order information

+.. method:: ShopPaymentAPI.is_order_payed(order)

-* is_order_payed(order): Whether the passed order is fully payed or not
+    Whether the passed order is fully payed or not

+    :param order: an :class:`~shop.models.Order` instance
+    :rtype: :class:`bool`

+.. method:: ShopPaymentAPI.is_order_complete(order)

-* is_order_complete(order): Whether the passed order is in a "finished" state
+    Whether the passed order is in a "finished" state

+    :param order: an :class:`~shop.models.Order` instance
+    :rtype: :class:`bool`

+.. method:: ShopPaymentAPI.get_order_total(order)

-* get_order_total(order): Returns the order's grand total.
+    Returns the order's grand total.

+    :param order: an :class:`~shop.models.Order` instance
+    :rtype: :class:`~decimal.Decimal`

+.. method:: ShopPaymentAPI.get_order_subtotal(order)

-* get_order_subtotal(order): Returns the order's sum of item prices (without taxes or S&H)
+    Returns the order's sum of item prices (without taxes or S&H)

+    :param order: an :class:`~shop.models.Order` instance
+    :rtype: :class:`~decimal.Decimal`

+.. method:: ShopPaymentAPI.get_order_short_name(order)

-* get_order_short_name(order): A short human-readable description of the order
+    A short human-readable description of the order

+    :param order: an :class:`~shop.models.Order` instance
+    :rtype: a string with the short name of the order

+.. method:: ShopPaymentAPI.get_order_unique_id(order)

-* get_order_unique_id(order): The order's unique identifier for this shop system
+    The order's unique identifier for this shop system

+    :param order: an :class:`~shop.models.Order` instance
+    :rtype: the primary key of the :class:`~shop.models.Order` (in the default implementation)

+.. method:: ShopPaymentAPI.get_order_for_id(id)

-* get_order_for_id(id): Returns an Order object given a unique identifier (this is the reverse of get_order_unique_id())
+    Returns an :class:`~shop.models.Order` object given a unique identifier (this is the reverse of :meth:`get_order_unique_id`)

+    :param id: identifier for the order
+    :rtype: the :class:`~shop.models.Order` object identified by ``id``

 Specific to payment
 --------------------
+.. method:: ShopPaymentAPI.confirm_payment(order, amount, transaction_id, save=True)

-* confirm_payment(order, amount, transaction_id, save=True): This should be
-  called when the confirmation from the payment processor was called and that the payment was confirmed for a given amount.
+    This should be called when the confirmation from the payment processor was called and that the payment was confirmed for a given amount.
 The processor's transaction identifier should be passed too, along with an instruction to save the object or not.
 For instance, if you expect many small confirmations you might want to save all of them at the end in one go (?).
 Finally the payment method keeps track of what backend was used for this specific payment.

+    :param order: an :class:`~shop.models.Order` instance
+    :param amount: the payed amount
+    :param transaction_id: the backend-specific transaction identifier
+    :param save: a :class:`bool` that indicates if the changes should be committed to the database.

 .. _payment-backend-interface: